Red Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In their last 10 matchups with a total posted by oddsmakers, the Red Sox and their foes are 4-6-0 when it comes to hitting the over.
+- In their previous 10 games with a total, the Red Sox and their opponents have combined to exceed the over/under on four occasions.

-- The Red Sox are 1-3-0 against the runline over their past 10 contests (four of those matchups had a spread listed by bookmakers).
+- The Red Sox have put together a 1-2-0 record against the runline over their previous 10 games (bookmakers set runlines in three of those contests).

 Red Sox Betting Records & Stats

+- The Red Sox have been underdogs in 37 games this season and have come away with the win 16 times (43.2%) in those contests.

+- This season, Boston has won 13 of its 25 games, or 52%, when it's the underdog by at least +105 on the moneyline.

-- The Red Sox have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.
+- The Red Sox have an implied victory probability of 48.8% according to the moneyline set for this matchup.

-- Boston's games have gone over the total in 35 of its 63 chances.
+- So far this season, Boston and its opponents have hit the over in 35 of its 64 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!